-Bitefighter’s ambusher—a Fellstorn sorcerer who’d magically disguised himself as a weathered boulder—wove his scepter to either side, leaving violet contrails hanging in the air.
-The velociraptor’s pupils shrank into dots, then his body transformed into an aquamarine cloud.
-His essence—now fully contained in the bluish mist—streamed into the gem-tipped end of the sorcerer’s staff.
+Bitefighter’s ambusher—a Fellstorn sorcerer who’d magically disguised himself as a weathered boulder—wove his scepter in figure eights, leaving violet contrails hanging in the air.
+The velociraptor’s pupils shrank into dots.
+A second later, his body transformed into an aquamarine cloud.
+His essence—now contained in the bluish mist—streamed into the gem-tipped end of the sorcerer’s staff.

-Kor’Thank cast another spell with his left hand.
-This time, a ball of swirling rainbow appeared in his palm.
-He chucked it at the sorcerer’s chest, causing multicolored ripples to ripple out from the contact and engulf his torso.
-The sorcerer detonated, like a frog that had eaten a black-powder bomb.
-Fragments of bone went flying outward, showering the earth with blood and gore.
+Kor’Thank cast another spell.
+This time, a swirling rainbow ball appeared in his palm.
+He chucked it at the sorcerer’s chest.
+Multicolored ripples undulated out from the point of contact before he detonated like a frog that had just ingested a black-powder bomb.
+Fragments of bone went flying everywhere, showering the earth in blood and gore.

-Red fog wisped from its shards.
+Red fog wisped from the shards.
 It briefly formed into a semblance of Bitefighter…and then it vanished.

 Kor’Thank’s massive shoulders heaved and tensed.
-Though it nearly cost him his sanity, he maintained his calm.
 He slowly turned around.

 His head was bowed.
-His eyes were shadowed by his shoulder-length hair, which fell across his face like a necromancer’s hood.
+His eyes were shadowed by his shoulder-length hair, which had fallen across his face like a necromancer’s hood.
 He brushed past Krul’Dar and stopped five yards away from his men, all of whom were arrayed in a neat line.

 “Which of you was it?” he rumbled.
-“Which of you was in charge of rear security?”
+“Who was in charge of rear security?”

 The guardsman sputtered and gurgled.
-When his eyes rolled back in his skull, Kor’Thank let him go with a forceful shove.
-The man knelt in the dirt, coughing and hacking as he recovered his wind.
+His eyes rolled back into his skull, and Kor’Thank let him go with a forceful shove.
+Rok’Thar knelt in the dirt, coughing and hacking as he caught his breath.

 “I am…” the guardsman spat up a glob of blood-flecked mucus.
 “I am sorry, milord…”

-Kor’Thank sprinted toward a wilted tree, his muscled thighs cording and rippling.
-As he picked up speed his right hand cocked back into a fist.
-A furious scream built in his throat.
+Kor’Thank sprinted toward a tree, his muscled thighs cording and rippling.
+As he picked up speed, he cocked his right hand back into a fist.

-Finally, he dropped to his knees, the muscles on his back rippling and heaving.
-He drew in a lungful of air…held it…then expelled a harsh, ragged breath—a sound that was halfway between a choke and a sob.
+After he’d reduced the tree to pile of splinters, he dropped to his knees.
+He drew in a lungful of air…held it…then expelled a harsh, ragged breath—halfway between a choke and a sob.

 Then he leapt to his feet and charged another tree, breaking its trunk cleanly in two with a ferocious shoulder-check.
-The impact stole his balance and he spun to the ground, but he pushed off with a hand and kept running.
-The king tore across the desert with punches and kicks, smashing tree after tree, snarling and roaring all the while.
+The impact stole his balance and spun him to the ground, but he pushed off with a hand and kept running.
+Kor’thank tore across the desert like a man possessed, smashing tree after tree after tree, snarling and roaring all the while.

 Eventually, he stopped.

-He now faced away from his men, toward the far-distant hills.
+He was now facing away from his men, toward the far-distant hills.
 Wood-specked blood pooled on his knuckles, dripping off their caps in fat, dark droplets.

 Krul’Dar approached.
-When he was a dozen yards away, Kor’Thank spoke in a gritty, broken tone, as if his throat had been lined with rusted metal and jagged rocks.
+The shift of sand beneath his booted feet sounded deafening.
+When he was a dozen yards away, Kor’Thank spoke in a gritty, broken tone, as if his throat had been lined with metal and rocks.

-“Come no closer, Chronicler.
+“Come no closer.
 It would not be safe.”

 “He was a noble steed, Kor’Thank.
 But he would not want you to—”